CCimen/whisper-api/readme.md

 ## 📄 License

 This project is licensed under the MIT License.
 (You should add a LICENSE file with the MIT license text to the repository root).

+## Additional info
+Decision: We will keep the attn_implementation="flash_attention_2" line commented out in app/models/whisper_model.py for now.
+Recommendation: For users with compatible hardware (Ampere+), they can achieve the performance boost by:
+Installing the extra dependency: uv pip install flash-attn --no-build-isolation Uncommenting the line # attn_implementation="flash_attention_2" in app/models/whisper_model.py or potentially making this configurable via an environment variable in the future.
+This provides the optimization path without breaking compatibility by default.